Summer Youth Employment Program FAQs

 • Only a parent, step-parent or other authorized legal guardian is able to attend the appointment.

-• If are temporarily living with an authorized legal guardian you must provide proof of guardianship such as a court order, school or medical record indicating named guardianship, or a notarized statement from parent.
+• If are temporarily living with an authorized legal guardian you must provide proof of guardianship such as a court order or school record indicating named guardianship, or a notarized statement from parent.

-• If step-parent can prove their relationship to you and prove you reside in the same household, they can attend the appointment.
+• If a step-parent can prove their relationship to you (via notarized letter, marriage license or birth certificate) and prove you reside in the same household, they can attend the appointment.

 • Yes, a foster parent can attend if they provide proof of the foster relationship and authorization to sign permissions on your behalf.
 They must also bring all required documents, including proof of income.